Everything You Need to Know About Law Firm SEO

 For the final lesson, we’re going to discuss SEO strategy and how to maximize the ROI of your most precious commodity: TIME!

-There’s an infinite number of ways that you can spend your time trying to improve your visibility on search results.
+There’s an infinite number of ways to spend your time trying to improve your visibility on search results.
 It’s really easy to go down the wrong path and waste your time.